christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-### ToM Circuit Discovery: Dictionary Learning, Sparse Autoencoders and Superposition
+### Dictionary Learning, Sparse Autoencoders and Superposition

 The linear representation hypothesis tells us that activations are **sparse**, **linear** combinations of **meaningful feature vectors**.